arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/Section-2/workernode_fix_2.md

 Sam, an experienced DevOps engineer, has been tasked with executing this expansion plan.
 Sam begins by creating a new VPC subnet in the us-west-2 region, with a new CIDR block.
 The goal is to have the new managed node group run the application workloads in this new subnet, separate from the existing node groups.

-After creating the new subnet, Sam proceeds to configure the new managed node group _new_node_group_2_ in the EKS cluster.
+After creating the new subnet, Sam proceeds to configure the new managed node group ___new_node_group_2___ in the EKS cluster.
 During the node group creation process, Sam notices that the new nodes are not visible in the EKS cluster and not joining the cluster.

-Can you help X identify the root cause of the node group issue and suggest the necessary steps to resolve the problem, so the new nodes can join the cluster?
+Can you help Sam identify the root cause of the node group issue and suggest the necessary steps to resolve the problem, so the new nodes can join the cluster?

 ### Step 1